Frequently Asked Questions

 Support by phone and email is included in all fully licensed installations.
 Support is available during normal business hours unless other specific arrangements are made.
 Complimentary email support is available during the initial installation process when using Always Free AsterionDB.

-System Requirements, Installation And Configuration
+System Requirements, Provisioning, Installation And Configuration

 What are the basic requirements for AsterionDB?